A fast, at-home coronavirus test will be available to Americans this year

 “The cost will come down only if we get to that mass production and scale,” Slavitt said, calling the new contract an initial step to solve that problem.
 “We know there are efforts to create even lower cost and more innovative approaches and we welcome those.”

+In an interview with The Washington Post, Ellume founder and CEO Sean Parsons said he believes scaling up production will allow Ellume to reduce the test’s price.
+By building a manufacturing plant in the U.S., for instance, the company will no longer have to ship tests from Australia.

-The tests could be vital tools in the country’s fight against the virus — especially in the months before most Americans are vaccinated.
+The tests could be vital tools in the country’s fight against the virus – especially in the months before most Americans are vaccinated.
 Unlike previous home tests, the Ellume test does not require samples to be sent to a lab and can be taken without doctor’s orders by anyone older than 2.
+Two other home tests approved by the FDA – Lucira Health’s “All-In-One” test kit and Abbott’s BinaxNOW test – require a doctor’s prescription, making them unhelpful for stopping asymptomatic transmission.

-Under the new contract, the company is expecting to ship 100,000 tests to the United States per month from February to July.
+But the U.S. will have few tests before many Americans are vaccinated.
+Under the new contract, Ellume is expecting to ship 100,000 tests to the United States per month from February to July.

 “That’s good but obviously not where we need to be,” Slavitt said.

-By the end of the year, the company’s manufacturing is expected to scale up to be able to produce more than 19 million test kits per month, Slavitt said.
-Of that 19 million, 8.5 million tests have been promised to the United States government.
+By the end of the year, the company’s manufacturing is expected to scale up to be able to produce more than 19 million test kits per month.
+At least 8.5 million tests have been promised to the U.S. government.
+The rest will remain in the United States but will be sold through retail stores or distributed in large-scale purchases by private companies or institutions.

+“We’ve gotten a lot of interest from retailers to logistics companies wanting to protect their staff to universities and health care groups,” Parsons said.

+The Biden administration has not said how it will use the 8.5 million tests it bought, but Ellume’s contract was made through the Department of Defense, making it likely at least some of the tests may be allocated to the military.

+The Department of Defense did not immediately respond to a request for comment.

-That represents a massive growth in the scale of expected manufacturing.
-But to achieve that the company will first need to build and get a U.S. manufacturing plant up and running, which isn’t expected until the third quarter of this year.
+To achieve large-scale production this year, Ellume will first need to build and get a U.S. manufacturing plant up and running, which isn’t expected until the third quarter of this year.

 Until then, the contract, which many experts believe is a positive development, won’t make a huge difference in the fight against the pandemic.
-The test’s availability will remain extremely limited until Ellume’s U.S. manufacturing facility opens later this year and begins producing 19 million tests a month.
+The test’s availability will remain extremely limited until Ellume’s U.S. manufacturing facility opens later this year.
+The company has not yet finalized where that factory will be located.

 The test uses a nasal swab to collect a sample and produces results within minutes using a plastic device similar to a home pregnancy test.